 It is our mission to support students in their courses, to build their confidence and gain a deep understanding of course material.
 You don’t have to do it alone!
 We encourage you to seek out tutoring whether it is one question from a study guide, or to help maintain a good academic standing across multiple classes.
 We are always here to help our students!

-Peer tutors are available virtually at the Learning Center-Online.
-Receive convenient and interactive support from trained students who were successful in the course you are seeking help in.
+Peer tutors are available both in-person on the Long Island and New York City campuses, and virtually online via GoBoard.
+Receive one-on-one, convenient and interactive support from trained students who were successful in the course you are seeking help in.

 Visit the MRC to receive additional support from faculty tutors, who are available for drop-ins when you’re stuck, or weekly appointments for recurring help.

-Faculty tutors in the SLC are available to help you overcome challenges in select science courses and to build understanding of foundational concepts.
+Faculty tutors in the SLC are available to help you overcome challenges in select science and physics courses and to build understanding of foundational concepts.

 English professors are available to assist you with any writing assignment - from brainstorming ideas, to developing drafts and checking grammar.

 Whether you're on or off campus, NYIT's librarians are available to help!
 We can help you navigate electronic resources and databases, construct effective search strategies, and identify sources for your research and coursework.